th3-Rocha/CalendarLife-Backend/README.md

-# Life Grid To-Do API 🟩
+# Calendar Life To-Do API 🟩

 A robust, enterprise-grade ASP.NET Core (.NET 10) Web API designed to serve as the backend for a "Life Grid" To-Do application.
 This project visualizes a user's life in days/weeks represented as a grid, tracking daily habits, journaling, and calculating lifetime statistics.